April 11th – 18th 2026

 16.1 A Boat intending to file a protest shall notify the Race Committee of that intent immediately after finishing by hailing the RC boat.

-16.3 Notices will be posted on the YS ONB no later than 15 minutes after the protest time limit to inform competitors of hearings in which they are parties or named as witnesses.
+16.3 Notices fulfilling the requirements of RRS 63.2 will be posted on the YS ONB within reasonable time after the protest time limit to inform competitors of the location and time of hearings in which they are parties or named as witnesses.
 Hearings will be held as soon as practical after 17:00 each day.
-Hearings will be held in the Municipal Marina / Event Tent area.
+Hearings will be held at the Windward Camachee Cove patio area.

 17. SERIES SCORING